Boemska/clarity-h54s-seed-app/README.md

 ### h54s settings

-First what we should do after cloning repository and `npm install` (installing dependecies) is h54s setup.
+First thing to do after cloning repository and `npm install` (installing dependecies) is h54s setup.
-Go to app/boemska/h54s.config.ts.
+Go to `app/boemska/h54s.config.ts`.

 ```
-// h54s settings - for more information go to https://github.com/Boemska/h54s
 export const AdapterSettings = {
   metadataRoot: '/metadata/root/path',
   hostUrl: 'http://example.com/'
 }
 ```
+ For more information go to https://github.com/Boemska/h54s

 ## Using h54s inside angular-clarity seed app
 For documentation on the H54S library go to the [H54S Github page](https://github.com/Boemska/h54s)

-This is example how to create a service call with program path 'users/getUser' (sample path)
+This is an example of how to create a service call with the following  (sample) program path:
 ```
 try {
   const res = await this._adapterService.call('users/getUser', data);